 Over-the-Counter Drugs

 Our plan also covers certain over-the-counter drugs.
 Some over-the-counter drugs are less expensive than prescription drugs and work just as well.
-For more information, call Member Services (phone numbers are printed on the back cover of this document).
+For more information, call Member Services.

 What is not on the Drug List?